petrvecera/indiegala-giveaways/README.md

 The script is mostly based on https://greasyfork.org/en/scripts/21412-autojoin-indiegala-giveaways-improved
 Which was created by George Dorn (@GDorn) and Sergio Susa (http://sergiosusa.com)

-Added fixes to work with the latest version of the IndieGala website as per 18/Feb/2017 and few other tweaks.
+Added fixes to work with the latest version of the IndieGala website as per 19/Feb/2017 and few other tweaks.

 Any additional edits and improvements are welcomed.

-_FYI: There is probably many better (easiest, faster) ways how to write this feature / join giveaways.
-This is just one of many._